george123wright/Portfolio/README.md

   - MACD (Moving Average Convergence/Divergence)
   - RSI (Relative Strength Index) with Buy and Sell thresholds of 30 and 70 respectively over a 14 day period window.
-  - EMA (Expenential Moving Average) Crossover Signals with Fast and Slow moving averages of 12 and 26 respectively.
+  - EMA (Exponential Moving Average) Crossover Signals with Fast and Slow moving averages of 12 and 26 respectively.
   - Bollinger Signals with a Bollinger Band window of 20 with Bollinger Band standard deviation of 2.
   - Stochastic Signals with Slow and Fast windows of 14 and 3 respectively, and with buy and sell values of 20 and 80 respectively.
   - ATR (Average True Range) Breakout with ATR window of 14, ATR Breakout window of 20 and ATR Multiplier of 1.5.